Graphicroyalty - stock.adobe.com

 So how can business software providers act like responsible bartenders?
 Those worried about problem gambling are advised to set time limits, and software could monitor users to enforce something similar, but this has an obvious drawback.

-“To do that, you have got to be monitoring what workers are doing,” says Sal Laher, chief digital and information officer of Swedish-based industrial software specialist IFS.
+“To do that, you have got to be monitoring what workers are doing,” says Sal Laher, chief digital and information officer of Sweden-based industrial software specialist IFS.
 “We think that’s a dangerous path to go down.”

 Instead of monitoring individual use, the company tracks how long it takes for its two million users to complete popular processes, then looks for ways to shorten these such as through automation.